 Instead of using your professional profile to showcase specific outcomes you’ve engineered within a sector, focus on the results you delivered for your organisation and relate those to similar results your potential employer would be looking for.

 For example, instead of saying “I doubled the number of satellite TV subscribers in 18 months” you might say “I implemented a new marketing strategy that doubled our customer base in just 18 months”.

 Removing the specifics usually makes the skill transferable.

 I’m a big fan of using the Key Asset Grid that is arranged in a matrix-style layout – it’s a feature we build into resumes of all clients who purchase our resume writing services.

 To ensure that the Key Asset Grid supports your career transition, pick out the transferable assets (skills) and make sure to put them at the front of the matrix.

 Rewriting your responsibilities to remove the context is a key technique in making sure that your skills are transferable.
+For example: